sumleo/jsoptimizer/README.md

 # JSOptimizer
-These issue patterns, are observed from the popular projects like Tensorflow.js, Deno, Calypso,etc. The implement is based on the functional programming rules.
-This project is still on going.
+These issue patterns, are observed from the popular projects like Tensorflow.js, Deno, Calypso, etc. The implementation is based on the functional programming rules.
+This project is still ongoing.
 ## Environment Setup

 > OS: 64bit Mac OS X 10.14.2 18C54